schlosshotel purchenstein

 This friendly castle hotel offers clean rooms spread out in three different buildings.
 In the main castle, an elevator takes guests to their rooms.

 Guest rooms vary in size, and you have a choice of a standard double, suite, or a duplex with the bedroom reached by stairs from the living area below.
 All are nicely furnished with the occasional antique piece, parquet floors, and modern bathrooms with either a shower or bathtub.
-For those who need to stay connected, you’ll find free wi-fi.
+For those who need to stay connected, you’ll find free Wi-Fi.

 Most meals may be taken in the “Remise” or former coach house, which also holds some guest rooms.
 The hotel’s cuisine is highly regarded and reasonably priced.
 Hearty breakfasts are served buffet style.
 An outdoor terrace is the place to enjoy a specialty coffee.